-You may have a guitar player that you really like, so see what they play, and get a guitar that has the same feature.
+You may have a guitar player that you like, so see what they play, and get a guitar that has the same features.
 No, I’m not saying that you should get THAT guitar they are playing.
 As a beginner, I would suspect that it will not be within your budget to choose Steve Vai’s guitar (Ibanez Gem signature/ around 3000 dollars at this moment)

 Just a tip though, if you want to buy, be my guest :)

 If you want to play acoustic guitar, your pretty much done with the main gear.
 An acoustic guitar is pretty much complete when you buy it.
 It doesn’t need anything extra to make a sound.
 But if you want to play on stage, or if you choose electric guitar, there is another thing that you need…..

 You will/could need an amp.
 Unless you want to play with a small multi-effects pedal and some headphones, which can perfectly work no problem, you may need an amp.